 - Keto, low-carb, and the perfect combination of crispy and chewy!

-- They are made using coconut flour which is great because most recipes normally require the use of almond flour, which tends to be more costly.
-The coconut taste and smell are also very mild and hardly noticeable.
+- This recipe uses coconut flour.
+This is great because most recipes normally require the use of almond flour, which tends to be more costly.
+The coconut flavor and aroma are mild and barely noticeable.

-- They are absolutely easy to make, and only require the use of one mixing bowl.
-You can even mix up the ingredients with a spatula, without having to use your electric mixer, which means less cleaning!
+- absolutely easy to make, and only require the use of one mixing bowl.

 ingredient notes

-Here is the list of five ingredients you need with a couple of additional options.
-A detailed ingredient list has been provided at the bottom of this page.
+Here is a list of five ingredients you need with a couple of substitution options.
+A detailed ingredient list and description has been provided in the recipe card below.

-- sugar-free chocolate chips – Any brand of sugar-free chocolate chips will work.
-I like to use Lily's brand of chocolate chips due to the fact that they are sugar-free (not sponsored).
+- chocolate chips - use any brand of sugar-free chocolate chips, like Lily's (not sponsored).

-- baking soda – A little bit of baking soda will help keep the cookies nice and fluffy.
+- baking soda – helps keep the cookies nice and fluffy.

 - baking powder - introduces an acidic element that works well in combination with baking soda.